 John (1839-1930) married twice.
 With his first wife, Hannah Maria Cope (1840-1868), he had one son.
 John; and with his second wife Martha Battman (1838-1908) had four children: two boys and two girls.
 John was a farmer in Brayton until at least the 1881 census.
 By the 1901 census he was described as an agricultural labourer living with Martha in Wistow.
 In the 1911 census he was a widower and retired farmer living in Scalby with his daughter Mary Louisa and her family.

 William (1841-1924) married Mary Ann Lelew (1846-1906) in 1864.
 By the 1871 census he was a railway clerk living in Wavertree, Lancashire with his wife and her father William Lelew a railway manager and widower.
-William and Mary had four children: two boys and two girls.
-The family emigrated to Canada with William probably going first in 1883 on the vessel Sardinian.
+William and Mary had four children: two boys and two girls; one of whom was born when they spent time in South Africa.
+The family then emigrated to Canada with William probably going first in 1883 on the vessel Sardinian.
 He then returned to England to escort his family to Canada in 1885 where they travelled on the vessel Peruvian.
 The family settled in Guelph, Ontario and in the 1901 census William was recorded as a farmer.

 Sarah (1845-1920) is my two times great grandmother.
 She married Thomas Burton (1842-1912), a labourer, in 1870 and together they had just one daughter, Charlotte, my great grandmother.
 By the 1911 census Thomas and Sarah were living in Manor House farm, Skipwith where Thomas was described as a farmer.